 Your tax deductible contribution will help VoteRiders provide free voter ID information and assistance to eligible voters in every state.
 VoteRiders offers educational, financial and legal resources to help voters secure ID to vote, including funding for documents such as a certified copy of their birth certificate.
 Funding also goes towards providing training and materials for Partner Organizations to help them reach their communities with voter ID education and assistance.
 Learn more about how your donation to VoteRiders will help ensure the right to vote for all eligible citizens.

-Check out our list of seven ways you can help ensure eligible citizens have the identification they need in order to vote!
+Check out our list of ways YOU can help ensure eligible citizens have the identification they need in order to vote!
 You can talk to your neighbors and loved ones and make sure they have the ID they need to vote, and offer them a ride to the DMV office if they need to renew or obtain an ID that is valid for voting.
 If you have any questions or require assistance, call our toll-free Voter ID Hotline: 844-338-8743.

 You can also make a 100% tax deductible donation to VoteRiders to ensure that we can continue to provide free voter ID information and assistance for any eligible voter.